No prior study of the Spanish language is required; however, all students have the option to study Spanish while studying abroad on this program.

 During the semester program, you may choose to live either in a student residence hall or with a homestay family.
 AIP staff reserve and coordinate your housing placement.
 AIP also helps to liaise and communicate with the housing provider(s) on your behalf to support you during your stay in Valencia.

 The Colegio Mayor Ausias March is an example of a possible accommodation provider in Valencia.
 In this residence, you will have the opportunity to integrate into Spanish culture by sharing an apartment with local students.
 Bedrooms and common spaces are comfortably furnished.
 You can select a single or double occupancy room.
+Students who select a double occupancy room can choose to have a Spanish roommate or be placed with another student on the UAlbany program.

 Living with a host family can be a wonderful way to experience Spanish culture first-hand.
 Not only is it a great way to practice your Spanish skills, it also will provide you a window into Spanish families, customs, and cuisine.
 Your host family provides a bedroom and meals, as well as laundry service.
 You will be in a single occupancy room.